-This long established Reserve is administered by the Wildlife Department and is one of largest sanctuaries in the World dedicated to conservation.
+This long established reserve is administered by the Wildlife Department and it is one of largest sanctuaries in the world dedicated to wildlife conservation.
 The eco-system includes Mikumi and Kilombero Game Controlled Area.
-A large sector of this huge Reserve (54,000km²)is given over to sport hunting - still leaving a large area north of the Rufiji River for photographic safari.
+A large sector of this huge reserve (54,000km²) is given over to sport hunting, still leaving a considerable area north of the Rufiji River for photographic safari.

-The amount of camp accommodation remain modest compared to the size of the area but there has been a recent increase in building, new projects and renovations.
+The amount of camp accommodation remains modest compared to the size of the area but there has been a recent increase in building, new projects and renovations.